Skip to content

 Arrivals and enrolment

-Last updated: 1 August 2025
+Last updated: 5 September 2025

-Welcome to University of Gloucestershire.
+Welcome to the University of Gloucestershire.
 We’re excited to welcome you to the UK and support you as you begin this important new chapter.

 Moving to a new country can be both thrilling and challenging, and we’re here to make your transition as smooth as possible.
 Whether you’re preparing for your journey, arriving in the UK for the first time, or getting ready to complete your enrolment, this information will guide you through each step of the process.